WisdomEnigma/Epislon_secrets/README.md

         $ vault kv put kv/consul/config/ hello=world
         $ vault kv get kv/consul/config/ hello

-    More information please vault documentation.
-However I'm not a contributor of vault or any hashicorp.
-Perhaps vault will be better solution for keys protection
+    More information please visit vault documentation.
+However I'm not a contributor of vault or any hashicorp products.
+Perhaps vault will be better solution for keys protection and hashicorp products and services are excellent. :smile:

 # Bit Transaction :moneybag: :money_with_wings: